tachiyomiorg/website/src/help/faq/README.md

 1. If you still cannot find the manga in any of your sources, then try to search for an extension for the website you found in step 1 in the [extensions](/extensions/) list.

 #### If you find the manga on a specific scanlator or aggregator and they do have an extension
-Download the corresponding extension, tap on it under <Navigation item="browse"/> → **Sources**, and then search for the manga there.
+Download the corresponding extension, tap on it under <NavigationText item="browse"/> → **Sources**, and then search for the manga there.
 #### If you find the manga on a specific scanlator or aggregator and they do not have an extension
 Check if adding the site as an extension has [already been requested](https://github.com/tachiyomiorg/tachiyomi-extensions/issues) and that it is not on the list of extensions that will not be added back [here](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/3475).
 If it has not been requested and it is not on the list, you can [request it here](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/new/choose).